 - Extra virgin olive oil, to taste

-Wash the squash and zucchini and chop into 1/4” pieces (you can cut them thicker, but remember that they’ll take a little longer to cook).
-Place sliced squash into a large bowl and sprinkle garlic, onion powder, crushed red pepper, sugar, salt and pepper.
-Drizzle with EVOO until evenly coated and mix together.
+Wash the squash and zucchini, then chop into 1/4” pieces (you can cut them thicker, but remember that they’ll take a little longer to cook).
+Place sliced squash into a large bowl, and sprinkle garlic, onion powder, crushed red pepper, sugar, salt and pepper.
+Drizzle with olive oil until evenly coated, and mix together.

 Lay the seasoned squash in a tin pan.
 Place the pan on a medium grill, cover and let cook for 20-30 minutes.
 For grill marks, remove the veggies from the tin pan and spread on the bare grill 2-3 minutes longer on each side.

-Remove and allow your family and friends to dive in!
+Remove from grill, and allow your family and friends to dive in!

 Corn and Black Bean Salad